pretix/pretix/doc/api/resources/devices.rst

-initialized                           datetime                   Time of initialization (or ``null``) initialization_token                  string                     Token for initialization revoked                               boolean                    Whether this device no longer has access
+initialized                           datetime                   Time of initialization (or ``null``) initialization_token                  string                     Token for initialization revoked                               boolean                    Whether this device no longer has access security_profile                      string                     The name of a supported security profile restricting API access
 ===================================== ========================== =======================================================

 Device endpoints